Anurag96/NodePractice/README.md

 const int = setInterval(()=>{console.log('in the interval')},1000);
 ```
-- These are the global object provided by JavaScript, that can run in server,frontend and browser.
-- These are accessible as window's objects provided by JavaScript ex: window.console.log();
-- In browser the global object is `window`, but in Node the global object is `global`

 ### Note: But in Node.js we don't have WINDOW object rather we have GLOBAL object

 - In Node.js we have these accessible as window's objects ex: global.console.log();